Amazingly Consistent AI-Generated Characters From a Photo Using SeeDream 4.0

 • Forward-facing in the direction of the camera

-Split the driving video into 30-second clips
+Split the driving performance video into 30-second clips

-Runway’s ACT-ONE feature only lets you create videos that are 30 seconds long.
+Runway’s Act-Two feature only lets you create videos that are 30 seconds long.
 So, we’ll have to split the driving video into a series of 30-second clips.
 If your driving video is 2 minutes long, you’ll end up with 4 clips, e.g.

 1. Clip 1 (0:00 – 0:30)